vlouf/gpmmatch/README.md

 Ground-radar vs satellite volume-matching.
 While build to work with GPM, it also works with the latest version of TRMM products.

+## How-to use?

+Please check the example in the notebooks directory.

+For more advanced users, the `national_archive.py` in the scripts/ directory is to run GPMmatch in an automated way for the Australian Radar network available on NCI.

 ## Dependencies

 These dependencies are required to run *gpmmatch* (they will be automatically installed by pip):